cloudbooster/Azure-Instance-Metadata/Instance-Metadata.md

 # FAQ
 1. I am getting Bad request.
 Required metadata header not specified?
-    ##### IMDS requires header of Metadata:true to be passed in the request.
+    #### IMDS requires header of Metadata:true to be passed in the request.
 Passing header will allow access
 2. I am not getting information for my VM
-    ##### Currently IMDS supports Azure Resource Manager created instances only, in future we  will add support for Cloud Services VMs
+    #### Currently IMDS supports Azure Resource Manager created instances only(including VM Scale Sets), in future we  will add support for Cloud Services VMs
 3. I am getting  500 - Internal server error
-    ##### Currently Instance Metadata Preview is available only in West US Central Region, Please deploy your VMS there.
+    #### Currently Instance Metadata Preview is available only in West US Central Region, Please deploy your VMS there.